The Ultimate Whey Protein Guide Contents:

 Protein is one of the building blocks of muscle, in particular the parts of the muscle that cause contraction.
 When you exercise or weight train you are causing your muscles to expand and contract repeatedly under stress.

 This causes tiny minute tears in the muscle fibers and connective tissues.
-Your body then tries to adapt to the added stress and workload by activating chemical pathways that increase the rate of protein synthesis into your muscle fibers.
-This response is what cause muscle growth, development and the strengthening of ligaments.
+Your body then tries to adapt to the added stress and workload by activating chemical pathways that increase the rate of protein synthesis in your muscle fibers.
+This response is what causes muscle growth, development, and the strengthening of ligaments.

 Of all factors we have studied when it comes to hypertrophy (increasing your muscle size), taking larger quantities of Whey Protein has been the single most conclusive factor

 You get various types of proteins from many of the whole foods we eat, from chicken breasts to soy, and everything in between.
 But supplementing your protein intake with whey protein can be an easy way to increase your protein levels and make sure that your body is getting a full spread of BCAA's.
 To read about our five favorite whey protein companies and their supplements, scroll down to the bottom of this article.

 Whey protein can make you lose or gain but don't be too fast to blame the whey if the scale changes.